ATLFlight/ATLFlightDocs/TroubleshootFAQ.md

 Any standard USB micro-B cable may be used with the board.
 But in order to get USB 3.0 SuperSpeed functionality, one requires a MICRO-A PLUG TO STD-A cable (such as the Amphenol RUB30-0075 http://www1.amphenol-ast.com/v3/en/product_view.aspx?id=189).

 ## Camera image is rotated
-On some of the newer boards from Intrinsyc, the 4K camera images are rotated by 90 degrees.
+On some of the newer boards, the 4K camera images are rotated by 90 degrees.
 This is a known issue.
 A software resolution is being worked on and will be provided shortly.

 ## USB-to-serial debug cable
 The USB-to-Serial Debug Cable that plugs into the Serial Console Adapter is the TTL-232R-3V3 part from FTDI modified to be 4-pins and keying added to prevent incorrect insertion.
 For more information, see http://www.ftdichip.com/Support/Documents/DataSheets/Cables/DS_TTL-232R_CABLES.pdf.